smart-data-models/dataModel.EnergyCIM/GovHydroWEH/doc/spec.md

         model: https://schema.org/Number
         type: Property
     type:
-      description: 'NGSI type.
-It has to be GovHydroWEH'
+      description: NGSI type.
+It has to be GovHydroWEH
       enum:
         - GovHydroWEH
       type: string